kist-smartfarm/AraDQ/README.md

 	- conda install -c conda-forge pydensecrf
 	- ref : https://anaconda.org/conda-forge/pydensecrf
 # Note
-- This repository is tested using Python 3.6 (Windows 10).
+- This repository was tested using Python 3.6 (Windows 10).
-- This repository is tested using Python 2.7 and 3.6 (Mac OSX 10.13.6 High Sierra).
+- This repository was tested using Python 3.6 (Mac OSX 10.13.6 High Sierra and Mac OSX 12.2.1 Monterey).
+-